phpLiteAdmin/pla/README.txt

   - do not change the settings in phpliteadmin.php but in phpliteadmin.config.php See https://code.google.com/p/phpliteadmin/wiki/Configuration for details.

-	1. Open phpliteadmin.php in a text editor.
+	1. Open phpliteadmin.config.php (or phpliteadmin.php) in a text editor.

 	2. If you want to have a directory scanned for your databases instead of listing them manually, specify the directory as the value of the $directory variable and skip to step 4.